ewpratten/HowToComputer/README.md

 	end
 end
 ```
-This part is quite difficult to explain.
-Basically, what it does is, find the midpoint between two points, then find the midpoint between the previous midpoint and the original points.
-Then the data is stored in an array.
+This part compresses the data.
+It is the same as the compression algorithm but backwards.
+The output data is stored in an array.

 ```lua
 function draw(inp)